codingtherapist/codingtherapist/README.md

 ## ⚡ Fun fact:
-One of the reasons I transitioned from the therapy field to technology is because I became more interested in problem-solving how to make the virtual therapy tools I was using better and more accessible (streamlining documentation tools, building therapeutic gaming rooms, etc).<br><br>
+One of the reasons I transitioned from the therapy field to technology is because I became more interested in problem-solving how to make the virtual therapy tools I was using better and more accessible (streamlining documentation tools, building therapeutic gaming rooms and web pages, etc).<br><br>

 ## Bonus:
 Interested in learning beginner-friendly stretches for developers or web accessibility tips?
 Check out the first issue of the Biweekly Stretch of the Week Newsletter below and [Subscribe here for more](https://www.getrevue.co/profile/Africakenyah?via=twitter-profile)